ZoneMinder/zmNinja/www/lib/localforage/README.md

 It's otherwise exactly the same as the
 [localStorage API](https://hacks.mozilla.org/2009/06/localstorage/).

 localForage has a dual API that allows you to either use Node-style callbacks or [Promises](https://www.promisejs.org/).
-If you are unsure which one is right for you, it's recommend to use Promises.
+If you are unsure which one is right for you, it's recommended to use Promises.

 Here's an example of the Node-style callback form: